architjoshihs/hl-twitter/readme.txt

 2. Default widget styling with the WordPress TwentyTen theme.

 == Changelog ==

+= 2011.3.13 =
+* Added support for using Widgets without dynamic sidebars
+* Added support for shortcodes

 = 2011.3.12 =
 * Fixed more Twitter ID issues, thanks for all the reports.